|

 generality but capturing the essential ideas of transfiniteness for

 graphs and networks.
-On the other hand, such simplification enables
+On the other hand, such simplification

-the establishment of a variety of new results, such as a generalization
+the establishment of a variety of new results, such as a

 of Minty's powerful theory for nonlinear monotone networks to